chop-dbhi/redcap-repeat/README.md

 ### Checkbox with details for each option

 Similar to checkbox\_other, the checkbox\_details type will create textbox fields that will show for each checkbox selected.
-It works the exact same way as the checkbox\_other.
 It works the same way as the checkbox\_other except for creating additionally conditional fields.

 ### Radio/Dropdown other and Radio/Dropdown with details